NattiShakira/effective-testing-java/assignment01/needle_in_hay/README.md

-# Problem: Find the Index of the First Occurence in a String
+# Problem: Find the Index of the First Occurrence in a String

 ## Description